Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-management-generic-mqtt.md

 ### remove-encryption-keys

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a List<[SystemName](../primitives.md#systemname)> which contains the names of the systems of the keys to be deleted.
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a List<[SystemName](../primitives.md#systemname)> which contains the names of the systems to which the keys to be deleted belong.

 ```
 Topic: arrowhead/consumer-authorization/authorization-token/management/remove-encryption-keys